 Let’s talk about refunds.
 Encrypt.me offers a 30 days refund policy which is industry standard nowadays.
 You will have to send an email to firstname.lastname@example.org to get your refund in UK.
 One thing to keep in mind is that if you subscribe to the VPN through an In-App purchase then you won’t be eligible for a refund.

 Trustworthiness – Is Encrypt.me safe to use?

 Their customer support section also lacks quite a bit.
 Even though they offer live chat support on their website, it remained offline every time I tried to access it.

-They do, however, offer Email ticketing and FAQ support to help you resolve most of your issues.
+They do, however, offer Email ticketing and FAQ support to help you resolve most of your issues in UK.
 But then again, if they’re charging so much for their service, they should at least offer better customer support.
 So, if you want better customer support, I think you’ll be better off with ExpressVPN or NordVPN.